Residential --Frequently Asked Questions...

 Q: How do we get considered for residential services?

 A: All individuals supported through our residential services are over the age of 18 and receiving services through the Division of Developmental Disabilities for the State of New Jersey (DDD).
-Ask your case worker about eligibility.
-If you do not have a case worker or you need to be set up with DDD services, contact Denise Snyder in our Family Support Division (908-730-7827).
+Ask your support coordinator about eligibility.
+If you do not have a support coordinator or you need to be set up with DDD services, contact Denise Snyder in our Family Support Division (908-730-7827).

 Q: Who pays for these services?

-A: The Division of Developmental Disabilities.
+A: The Division of Developmental Disabilities and Medicaid.
 When someone becomes eligible for residential placement, it is because they are receiving services from DDD through a waiver.
 Long story short, there's no out of pocket cost from you.

 Q: What is my role as a parent trying to find my loved one services?

 A: Share information.
 Help us get to know what supports you and your loved one envision.
 Help us get a clear picture of who your loved on is.
 It’s sometimes those little details in our lives that offer the most quality.
 For example: Do they enjoy weekly sporting events?
 Must they have a cat/dog live with them to call it home?
 Do supports need to be offered in particular ways/by particular people?
 In your day-to-day life, you offer a lot of supports that go unacknowledged or become second nature.
 Take the time to recognize those supports, so we can concentrate on a continuum of care.